cystain/novu-js/README.md

 A third-party library for invoking the REST APIs of Novu

+(_still a work-in-progress_)

 ### Motivation

-This aims to provide wider compatibility to other non-node JS runtime.
+This is an open-source project that aims to provide wider compatibility to other non-node JS runtime.

 #### Use case(s)